python-poetry/poetry/README.md

 dependency.
 This means that **any** version of this package can be installed which can lead to compatibility issues.

-Also, you have to explicitely tell it to not update the locked packages when you installed new ones.
+Also, you have to explicitly tell it to not update the locked packages when you installed new ones.
 This should be the default.

 #### Remove command